Mexborough and Swinton Times November 22.

 Inquest was held at the Montagu cottage hospital, before Mr Dossey Wightman (district coroner) on Friday week.

-The first undertaken was that of David Anthony
+The first one taken was that of David Anthony

 Walter Anthony stated that he was a miner, and lived at Denaby.
 Diseased was his child, and was eight years old.
 He was burnt on Tuesday, 5 November at between 730 and eight o’clock in the morning.
 Witness and his wife were in bed at the time.